BlueBrain/nexus/src/main/paradox/docs/api/kg/kg-resolvers-api.md

 Access to resources in the system depends on the access control list set for them.
 Depending on the access control list, a caller may need to prove its identity by means of an **access token** passed to the `Authorization` header (`Authorization: Bearer {token}`).
 Please visit @ref:[Authentication](../iam/authentication.md) to learn more about how to retrieve an access token.

-@@@ note { .tip title="Running examples with Postman" }

-The simplest way to explore our API is using [Postman](https://www.getpostman.com/apps).
-Once downloaded, import the [resolvers collection](../assets/resolvers/resolver-postman.json).

-If your deployment is protected by an access token:

-Edit the imported collection -> Click on the `Authorization` tab -> Fill the token field.

-@@@

 ## Resolver types

 There are several types of resolvers, which perform resolution in different scopes.